Great snub icosidodecahedron: Cartesian coordinates

-are the circumradii of the snub dodecahedron (U29), great snub icosidodecahedron (U57), great inverted snub icosidodecahedron (U69), and great retrosnub icosidodecahedron (U74).
+are, in order, the circumradii of the great retrosnub icosidodecahedron (U74), great snub icosidodecahedron (U57), great inverted snub icosidodecahedron (U69) and snub dodecahedron (U29).

 Related polyhedra

 Great pentagonal hexecontahedron

 The great pentagonal hexecontahedron (or great petaloid ditriacontahedron) is a nonconvex isohedral polyhedron and dual to the uniform great snub icosidodecahedron.
 It has 60 intersecting irregular pentagonal faces, 120 edges, and 92 vertices.